 - 6 whole candied macadamia nuts

-- Soak macadamia nuts in refrigerator overnight with 4 cups of water.
+- Soak 1 ½ cups macadamia nuts in the refrigerator overnight with 4 cups of water.
 Rinse and drain nuts well.

-- Place drained nuts, agave syrup, vanilla and 1/3 cup water in a high powered blender like a Vitamix*.
+- Place drained nuts, 1 ½ tsp. vanilla, 3 TB agave syrup and ⅓ cup water in a high-powered blender like a Vitamix.
 Blend on low speed to a uniform meal.
 Then turn up to high speed and blend until very smooth and fluffy.
-Add a tablespoon at a time if more water is needed, but keep mixture thick and spoonable.
+Add a tablespoon at a time if more water is needed, but keep the mixture thick and spoonable.

-- Place passion fruit juice, sugar, agar and arrowroot in a saucepan.
-Whisk together really well before turning heat on.
-Add plant-based butter and bring mixture to a boil while whisking constantly.
-Once curd boils and thickens, remove from heat and cover.
+- Place ¾ cup passion fruit , ¾ cup raw sugar, ¼ tsp. agar powder, and 1 TB arrowroot starch in a saucepan.
+Whisk together really well before turning the heat on.
+Add ¼ cup plant-based butter and bring the mixture to a boil while whisking constantly.
+Once the curd boils and thickens, remove it from heat and cover.

-- Fill each tart with a scant 1/4 cup macadamia cream and top with 3 TB warm lilikoi curd.
+- Fill each tart with a scant ¼ cup macadamia cream and top with 3 TB warm lilikoi curd.
 Put a small dollop of macadamia cream on each filled tart.
-Garnish with candied ginger and a macadamia nut.
-Adjust amounts if using tart shells smaller or larger than 3 1/2 inches.
+Garnish by dividing 1 tablespoon candied ginger and 6 whole candied macadamia nuts between the tarts.
+Adjust amounts if using tart shells smaller or larger than 3 ½ inches.

 - Chill tarts for 4 hours before serving to allow lilikoi curd to set.